 - Sheila Corcoran, Creative Director, Division of Workforce Strategy, Equity and Engagement.

-- Kaylon Kirk, HR Communications Specialist, Division of Workforce Strategy, Equity and Engagement
+- Kaylon Rutledge, HR Communications Specialist, Division of Workforce Strategy, Equity and Engagement

 - Janet Launder, EHRA Non-Faculty HR Consultant, Office of Human Resources